httpwg/http-extensions/draft-ietf-httpbis-priority.md

 priority = u=5, i
 ~~~

-## Defining New Parameters {#new-parameters}
+## Defining New Priority Parameters {#new-parameters}

-When attempting to define new parameters, care must be taken so that they do not
+When attempting to define new priority parameters, care must be taken so that
-adversely interfere with prioritization performed by existing endpoints or
+they do not adversely interfere with prioritization performed by existing
-intermediaries that do not understand the newly defined parameter.
-Since unknown
+endpoints or intermediaries that do not understand the newly defined priority
-parameters are ignored, new parameters should not change the interpretation of,
+parameter.
+Since unknown priority parameters are ignored, new priority
+parameters should not change the interpretation of, or modify, the urgency (see
-or modify, the urgency (see {{urgency}}) or incremental (see {{incremental}})
+{{urgency}}) or incremental (see {{incremental}}) priority parameters in a way
-parameters in a way that is not backwards compatible or fallback safe.
+that is not backwards compatible or fallback safe.

 For example, if there is a need to provide more granularity than eight urgency
-levels, it would be possible to subdivide the range using an additional
+levels, it would be possible to subdivide the range using an additional priority
 parameter.
 Implementations that do not recognize the parameter can safely
 continue to use the less granular eight levels.

 Alternatively, the urgency can be augmented.
 For example, a graphical user agent
-could send a `visible` parameter to indicate if the resource being requested is
+could send a `visible` priority parameter to indicate if the resource being requested is
 within the viewport.

-Generic parameters are preferred over vendor-specific, application-specific or
+Generic priority parameters are preferred over vendor-specific,
-deployment-specific values.
-If a generic value cannot be agreed upon in the
+application-specific or deployment-specific values.
+If a generic value cannot be
-community, the parameter's name should be correspondingly specific (e.g., with
+agreed upon in the community, the parameter's name should be correspondingly
-a prefix that identifies the vendor, application or deployment).
+specific (e.g., with a prefix that identifies the vendor, application or
+deployment).

 ### Registration {#register}

-New Priority parameters can be defined by registering them in the HTTP Priority
+New priority parameters can be defined by registering them in the HTTP Priority
 Parameters Registry.
 The registry governs the keys (short textual strings) used
 in Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}).
 Since each HTTP request can have associated priority signals, there is value